American Family Field: Arctic Tailgate

 The Arctic Tailgate is an annual event where fans camp outside American Family Field the day before single game tickets are sold, which is usually the last weekend of February.
 (It is delayed or moved into the stadium's heated concourse if the temperatures are well below 0 F for the safety of fans.)
 The tradition is said to have started as early as the 1990s where Brewers fans would try to be the first to acquire tickets for Opening Day.
 Since 2006, the Brewers have made it an official event, even providing the waiting fans coffee, hot chocolate, and doughnuts in the morning, discounts on tickets for the first week of games in the season, as well as a free lunch consisting of a hot dog, chips, and a soda, eaten in a heated tent afterwards.
 Over 101,000 tickets were sold for the 2015 Arctic Tailgate.

 In film

 American Family Field was also a major filming location for the motion picture Mr. 3000, which centered on a fictional Brewers player played by comedian Bernie Mac.

+25th Anniversary Alumni Home Run Derby

+On July 25, 2025, the Milwaukee Brewers hosted the Alumni Home Run Derby at American Family Field as part of their 25th anniversary celebration of the stadium.
+The event followed a game against the Miami Marlins and featured former players like Prince Fielder, Ryan Braun, and Carlos Gómez.
+It was contested in a team format led by Braun and Gómez, followed by an individual showdown between Keon Broxton and Corey Hart.
+Broxton won the derby and recreated Fielder's home run celebration where teammates fell like bowling pins upon his reaching home.
+Nearly 42,000 people stayed after the game to watch the derby.